nanoporetech/scrappie/README.md

   * Event calls are taken from (where `XXX` is the number set by the `--analysis` flag)
     * `--no-albacore` (default) --> `/Analyses/EventDetection_XXX/Reads/Read_???/Events`
     * `--albacore` --> `/Analyses/Basecall_1D_XXX/BaseCalled_template/Events`
-  * Segmentation is taken (by default) from /Analyses/Segmentation\_XXX/Summary/segmentation.
+  * Segmentation for events is taken (by default) from /Analyses/Segmentation\_XXX/Summary/segmentation.
 The group and summary names for the segmentation can be set using the `--segmentation` flag, the default behaviour being equivalent to `--segmentation Segmentation:segmentation`.
 Other values of historical significance are:
     * Hairpin\_Split:split\_hairpin
     * Segment\_Linear:split\_hairpin
     * Segmentation:split\_hairpin